AnoopKodadhala/AnoopKodadhala.github.io/README.md

-Anoop Kodadhala
+My name is Anoop Kodadhala
+My email is ajkodadhala@my.waketech.edu

-     This is my account i use personally and for waketech This repositiry will hold my waketech assignents
+This is my account i use personally and for waketech This repository will hold my waketech assignents